tarantool/doc/doc/book/replication/index.rst

     box.schema.user.grant('guest', 'read,write,execute', 'universe')
     box.snapshot()

 ...
-Now a new cluster exists.
+Now a new replica set exists.

 Step 2.
-Check where the second server's files will go by looking at its directories (:ref:`snap_dir <cfg_basic-snap_dir>` for snapshot files, :ref:`wal_dir <cfg_basic-wal_dir>` for .xlog files).
+Check where the second instance's files will go by looking at its directories (:ref:`snap_dir <cfg_basic-snap_dir>` for snapshot files, :ref:`wal_dir <cfg_basic-wal_dir>` for .xlog files).
-They must be empty - when the second server joins for the first time, it has to be working with a clean state so that the initial copy of the first server's databases can happen without conflicts.
+They must be empty - when the second instance joins for the first time, it has to be working with a clean state so that the initial copy of the first instance's databases can happen without conflicts.

 Step 3.
-Start the second server thus:
+Start the second instance thus:

 .. cssclass:: highlight
 .. parsed-literal::